 In 1853, the Legislature created the five person state Board of California Land Commissioners.
 The Commissioners were appointed by the Governor and were subject to the consent of the state Senate.
 Although the sales of the beach and water lots had been authorized in 1851, it wasn’t until the five-member board was created that the sales occurred.
 These sales were carried out pursuant to a plan for the development of the San Francisco waterfront within an area known as the “Beach and Water Lots.”
 This area covered the entire waterfront of San Francisco as it existed as that time.
 These sales were not limited to tidelands, but also extended into the submerged area of San Francisco Bay.

-In 1863, the Legislature enacted Chapter 306, establishing the state Board of Harbor Commissioners.
+In 1863, the Legislature enacted Chapter 306, Statutes of 1863, establishing the state Board of Harbor Commissioners.
 The Harbor Commissioners were authorized to take possession of and hold all that portion of the San Francisco Bay lying along the waterfront of San Francisco, and adjacent thereto, to the distance of six hundred feet into the waters of the bay, together with all the improvements, rights, privileges, franchises, easements and appurtenances connected therewith, excepting such portions of said waterfront as may be held by parties under valid lease.

 1879 Constitution Convention